Tests and Benchmarks¶

 For GPUs besides the NVIDIA A100, the roofline slope / peak will be incorrect.
 The plots for the convolution fusion experiments also require a GPU with a minimum of 40GB of memory.

-OpenEquivariance has been tested successfully the following GPUs.
+OpenEquivariance runs successfully the following GPUs.
 Submit a pull request if you’d like to add your own!